 True self

-True self is defined as the most essential and authentic part of the person’s personality (De Freitas et al., 2018; Schlegel et al., 2011; Strohminger et al., 2017), whereas surface self refers to the more superficial aspects of the self in a person (Newman et al., 2015, Johnson et al., 2004).
+True self is defined as the most essential and authentic part of the person’s personality (De Freitas et al., 2017; Schlegel et al., 2011; Strohminger et al., 2017), whereas surface self refers to the more superficial aspects of the self in a person (Newman et al., 2015; Johnson et al., 2004).

-There has been increasing interest in the concept of true-self from both the social psychology and experimental philosophy domains (Schlegal et al., 2011, Newman & Knobe, 2019).
+There has been increasing interest in the concept of true-self in both the social psychology and experimental philosophy domains (Schlegel et al., 2011; Newman & Knobe, 2019).
 One common direction of research has been examining associations between true-self and well-being, such as that the subjective feelings of knowing oneself are associated with increased self-esteem and in meaning of life (Schlegel et al., 2009).
 Overall, the idea of true self seems to be linked with positive aspects for the self, and there is a general tendency for people to evaluate the true-self as positive and moral.
-Morality is perceived as an essential part of true self (Strohminger & Nichols, 2014), true self attributions are influenced by moral judgment (Kumar, 2016; Strohminger et al., 2017), and people tend to perceive their true selves as morally good (De Freitas et al., 2018; Heiphetz et al., 2017; Strohminger and Nichols, 2014), across ages and cultures (Heiphetz, 2019; De Freitas et al., 2018).
-This link is helpful in offering some explanations to documented asymmetries in moral judgments (Newman et al., 2015) and is possibly rooted in psychological essentialism (Strohminger et al., 2017; Newman & Knobe, 2019).
+Morality is perceived as an essential part of true self (Strohminger & Nichols, 2014; recent replication by Wong & Feldman, 2019), true self attributions are influenced by moral judgments (Kumar, 2016; Strohminger et al., 2017), and people tend to perceive their true selves as morally good (De Freitas et al., 2018; Heiphetz et al., 2017; Strohminger and Nichols, 2014), across ages and cultures (Heiphetz, 2019; De Freitas et al., 2018).
+This link is helpful in offering some explanations to documented asymmetries in moral judgments (Newman et al., 2015) and is possibly rooted in psychological essentialism (Newman & Knobe, 2019; Strohminger et al., 2017).

 Choice of study for replication: Newman et al. (2014)

-We chose the article by Newman et al. (2014) based on several factors: its academic impact and the potential in methodological improvements and adjustments, and adding extensions to gain valuable insights.
+We conducted an independent well-powered close replication of Newman et al. (2014)’s Studies 1 and 2, following on the growing recognition of the importance of reproducibility and replicability in psychological science (Nosek et al., 2022; Zwaan et al., 2018).
+We chose the article by Newman et al. (2014) based on several factors: its academic impact, the potential in methodological improvements and adjustments, and the suitability of its design for adding extensions that would help gain additional valuable insights.

-De Freitas et al. (2018) conducted a conceptual replication which seems the closest to the original’s, building on the design of the target article, examining associations with misanthropy and culture, and reporting a consistent tendency to view the true self as morally good.
+De Freitas et al. (2018) conducted a conceptual replication which seems the closest to Newman et al. (2014), building on their design, examining associations with misanthropy and culture, and reporting a consistent tendency to view the true self as morally good.
 A recent conceptual replication by Lefebvre and Krettenauer (2020) used a similar design to the target’s Study 1 and concluded that across age groups people do tend to view the true self as moral.
-We considered these as evidence in support of the phenomenon, yet saw the potential in stronger evidence with well-powered direct pre-registered replications to try and obtain more precise estimates of the effect size.
+We considered these as evidence in support of the phenomenon, yet saw the potential in stronger evidence with a well-powered direct pre-registered replication to try and obtain more precise estimates of the effect size.
 The reported effects in their Study 1 were very large and likely over-estimated, and as far as we know their Study 2 examining political views as a moderator has not received as much attention with similar conceptual replication attempts.
-To our knowledge, there are currently no independent direct close pre-registered replications of the article.

-The target article has had an impact on scholarly research in social psychology, philosophy, judgment and decision-making, and cognitive science (Strohminger et al., 2017; Newman et al., 2015; Kumar, 2016).
-At the time of writing (January 2023), there were 287 Google Scholar citations and some important follow-up theoretical and empirical articles, such as Strohminger and Nichols’s (2014) work on the essential moral self.
+The target article has had an impact on scholarly research in social psychology, philosophy, judgment and decision-making, and cognitive science (Newman et al., 2015; Kumar, 2016; Strohminger et al., 2017).
+At the time of writing (April, 2025), there were 356 Google Scholar citations and some important follow-up theoretical and empirical articles, such as Strohminger and Nichols’s (2014) work on the essential moral self, recently successfully replicated by Wong and Feldman (2019).

-We aimed to revisit the classic phenomenon to examine the reproducibility and replicability of the findings with an independent replication.
-Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (Brandt et al., 2014; Nosek & Errington, 2020; Veer & Giner-Sorolla, 2016; Zwaan et al., 2018), we embarked on a well-powered pre-registered close replication of Newman et al. (2014)’s Studies 1 and 2.

 Hypotheses and findings in target article